pooky-labs/smart-contracts/docs/Pookyball.md

 function setRandomEntropy(uint256 tokenId, uint256 _randomEntropy) external
 ```

-Sets the random entropy of the Pooky Ball with id {tokenId}.
+Sets the random entropy of the Pookyball with id {tokenId}.

 _Requirements:
-- Only POOKY_CONTRACT role can increase Pooky Balls levels.
+- Only POOKY_CONTRACT role can increase Pookyballs levels.
 - Ball {tokenId} should exist (minted and not burned).
 - Previous entropy should be zero._